AfonsoManata/GPTSolver/README.md

 ```
 ### 2️⃣ **Now just take screenshots! 📸 GPTSolver is watching!**

-🔹 Whenever a screenshot is detected:
+ **Whenever a screenshot is detected:**

-✅ Text is extracted 📝
+▸ Text is extracted 📝

-✅ ChatGPT analyzes the question 🤔💡
+‣ ChatGPT analyzes the question 🤔💡

-✅ The answer is automatically copied to your clipboard!✨
+‣ The answer is automatically copied to your clipboard!✨

-💡 You can simply paste it (Ctrl + V) anywhere!
+‣ You can simply paste it (Ctrl + V) anywhere!

 ### ⚠️ Important Notes

 ❌  If you exceed ChatGPT’s API quota, errors may occur.

 🗑️  The program automatically deletes screenshots after processing them.